tranquilinho/ps-scripts/README.md

      missing ones
    - Integrated logging subsystem in log directory.
 There you will find apache logs, but also service backup logs, service deployment logs...
      Unified and simple format makes reading (or filtering) service logs a pleasure.
 The logs are kept outside Docker image, so you do not need to worry about missing them.
+The logs can be rotated with the integrated logrotate.

 Coming soon...